fredneedsausername/ServerPhone/README.md

 The documention in this file is comprehensive and aims to have enough detail, so that one could run with it and make their own implementation.<br>
 If something is unclear, please do feel free to contribute in any way you see fit.

+## Building the project
+The server is installed in the folder where the executable is located.
+To start up the server from another location please use a shortcut.
+Here it will keep information about its users, and the data.

 ## Purpose
-This client/server application is a media server and a passion project, which aims to repurpose an old phone to act as a cloud (i know it's not technically a cloud because it's not distributed) for myself.
-This doesn't spawn from a practical need of such a device, but rather from a craving for an applied project, and this seems to be the coolest project i could come up with.
+This client/server application is a full duplex file cloud (not distributed, but single server) that implements a custom protocol communicating data with sockets and encrypting it using a public/private key as certificate and encryption method.
+It is a passion project, which aims to repurpose an old phone to act as a cloud (not distributed, but single server) for myself.
+This doesn't spawn from a practical need of such a device, but rather to give myself a project to work on.
 <br>
 <br>
 <br>